“A month here, huh?”

 “I tried to find some on it, but couldn’t.”

 “Consider doing one yourself then.
 Work with the museum if you can.
 But if it turns out the vast majority are against it, that’s where popular figures can come in.
-Movie stars, famous trainers, professors, whoever.
+Movie stars, famous trainers, professors, whomever.

 “Next is Agitate then Solve.
 You want to present the audience with a compelling reason the status quo isn’t good, the problems it’s causing, then offer a solution.
 Make sure the reader or listener understands the problem, why it’s a problem, then sees your suggestion as the most obvious thing in the world.”